|What is harassment?|

 | - You have the full name and address of the person who is harassing you|

 Orders can be obtained for adult and/or on behalf of minor children if there has been incidents of harassment towards you and/or your children.

 |How can I get a harassment order? |

-The Family Court office in the Courthouse has forms available.
-Filing is daily (Monday-Friday) from 8:00 a.m to 4:00 p.m. (excluding holidays).
+The Court Intake Office in Room 103 of the Courthouse has forms available.
+Filing is daily (Monday-Friday) from 8:00 a.m. to 4:30 p.m. (excluding holidays).
 Bring with you: